SIARB: organization to investigate the rock art of South America

 SIARB is a founding member of the International Federation of Rock Art Organization (IFRAO) and maintains contact with many international investigators and institutions.

 SIARB’s Board of Directors consists of: President, Lic.
-Freddy Taboada (La Paz) – Secretary/Editor, Matthias Strecker (La Paz) – Treasurer, Dr. Claudia Rivera (La Paz) – other board members – regional representatives and collaborators in the departments of Potosí, Oruro, Santa Cruz, and Tarija, as well as in other countries (Peru, Argentina, Chile, Brazil and Central America).
+Freddy Taboada (La Paz) – Secretary, Dr. Claudia Rivera (La Paz) – Treasurer, Lic.
+Pilar Lima (La Paz) –Editor, Matthias Strecker (La Paz) – regional representatives and collaborators in the departments of Potosí, Oruro, Santa Cruz, and Tarija, as well as in other countries (Peru, Argentina, Chile, Brazil and Central America).

 Ongoing research: Research and documentation projects are under way in several departments of Bolivia.